- Professional Liability

 Associations & Memberships

-Prior to joining the firm, Thomas served as judicial law clerk to the Honorable Timothy J. Savage of the United States District Court for the Eastern District of Pennsylvania.
-As a clerk for Judge Savage, Thomas drafted judicial orders and opinions; continued to cultivate his knowledge of labor and employment law, including extensive experience handling Section 1981, Title VII and PHRA claims; and, developed a unique understanding of federal court practice, procedure and strategy.
-Thomas also clerked for the Honorable Anthony J. Parrillo, a Presiding Judge in the New Jersey Appellate Division.
-As an appellate clerk, Thomas drafted and edited complex legal memoranda and opinions for panels of appellate judges - formulating an appreciation of the importance of preserving a strong trial record.
+Prior to joining the firm, Tom served as judicial law clerk to the Honorable Timothy J. Savage of the United States District Court for the Eastern District of Pennsylvania and the Honorable Anthony J. Parrillo, a Presiding Judge in the New Jersey Appellate Division.

-Thomas earned his juris doctor, and graduated cum laude, from Rutgers School of Law.
-While in law school, Thomas was awarded with several prestigious scholarships and Pro Bono honors.
-He also held several important leadership positions, including Executive Board member for the Journal of Law and Public Policy and Student Bar Association class representative.
-Prior to achieving his juris doctor, Thomas earned his Bachelor of Arts, summa cum laude, from Rutgers College, where he was a member of Phi Beta Kappa.
-Among his notable undergraduate achievements, Thomas received the Rutgers Academic Excellence Award and was selected as an Eagleton Institute of Politics Associate and Boxley Fellow.
+In 2011, Tom earned his juris doctor, and graduated cum laude, from Rutgers School of Law.
+While in law school, he was awarded with several prestigious scholarships and Pro Bono honors.
+Tom also held several important leadership positions, including executive board member for the Journal of Law and Public Policy and student bar association class representative.
+Prior to achieving his juris doctor, Tom earned his Bachelor of Arts, summa cum laude, from Rutgers College, where he was a member of Phi Beta Kappa.
+Among his notable undergraduate achievements, Tom received the Rutgers Academic Excellence Award and was selected as an Eagleton Institute of Politics Associate and Boxley Fellow.

 Year Joined Organization: 2013